timwhitlock/wp-twitter-api/README.md

 Disables caching of responses.
 Caching is disabled by default.

-### Custom OAuth flows
+## Custom OAuth flows

 The above functions work with a single authenticated Twitter account.
-If you want to authenticate multiple clients or create OAuth flows outside of Wordpress admin, you'll have to work directly with the `TwitterApiClient` class and roll your own OAuth user flows.
+If you want to authenticate multiple clients or create OAuth flows other than the one provided, you'll have to work directly with the `TwitterApiClient` class and roll your own OAuth user flows.

-The following utility functions will help you construct your own OAuth flows, but please see [Twitter's own documentation](https://dev.twitter.com/docs/auth/obtaining-access-tokens) if you're not familiar with the process.
+The following utility functions will do some lifting for you, but please see [Twitter's own documentation](https://dev.twitter.com/docs/auth/obtaining-access-tokens) if you're not familiar with the process.

 #### twitter_api_oauth_request_token
 `TwitterOAuthToken twitter_api_oauth_request_token ( string $consumer_key, string $consumer_secret, string $oauth_callback )`